How does Special Olympics Canada train its coaches?

 - Alpine Skiing

 - Athletics (Track and Field)

 - Figure Skating

 - Speed Skating

-How do Special Olympics coaches become certified?
+How do Special Olympics coaches become trained?

 National Coaching Certification Program

 With the Coaching Association of Canada and within the National Coaching Certification Program (NCCP), Special Olympics has created a set of coaching courses.
 The NCCP is Canada’s recognized training and certification program that works with a variety of coaches.

 Our NCCP coaching program focuses on what a coach can do, instead of what a coach knows.
 It provides the knowledge and skills that will lead to enhanced ability and attitudes to successfully coach in the Special Olympics environment, ultimately giving the athletes the best sporting experience.

 How can I apply to become a coach?